 GeneCards Summary for CLCA2 Gene

 CLCA2 (Chloride Channel Accessory 2) is a Protein Coding gene.
-Diseases associated with CLCA2 include bestrophinopathy and cystic fibrosis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include chloride channel activity and ligand-gated ion channel activity.
+Diseases associated with CLCA2 include Jaw Cancer and Maxillary Cancer.
+Among its related pathways are Salivary secretion and Ion channel transport.
+Gene Ontology (GO) annotations related to this gene include metallopeptidase activity and intracellular calcium activated chloride channel activity.
 An important paralog of this gene is CLCA1.

 Plays a role in modulating chloride current across the plasma membrane in a calcium-dependent manner, and cell adhesion.
 Involved in basal cell adhesion and/or stratification of squamous epithelia.
 May act as a tumor suppressor in breast and colorectal cancer.
 Plays a key role for cell adhesion in the beginning stages of lung metastasis via the binding to ITGB4.

 Chloride channels are a family of anion-selective channels involved in a diverse range of biological processes including the regulation of the excitability of neurons, skeletal, cardiac and smooth muscle, cell volume regulation, transepithelial salt transport, the acidification of intra- and extracellular compartments.